basnijholt/day-one-story-sender/README.md

 # Day One story sender

 I promised my girlfriend to send her a story from our trip every day.
 During our trip, I wrote a diary everyday on my phone in the [Day One](http://dayoneapp.com/) app.
-Here I use the desktop app to export the stories, you can export from your phone, but then you'll have all your entries, so that would require deleting unwanted entries in that `json` file, which you can even do in a JSON viewer.
+Here I use the desktop app to export the stories, you can export from your phone too by going to settings and selecting a date range, however I didn't test this, although it should work.

 It uses the Gmail API to send e-mails and sends a message at a random time during the day between 10:00 and 23:00.